Marker Logo

 this page online

+Location.
 47° 34.564′ N, 115° 10.312′ W. Marker is in Thompson Falls, Montana, in Sanders County.
-Marker is on State Highway 200 at milepost 59 near Fruitland Lane, on the right when traveling west.
+It is on State Highway 200 at milepost 59 near Fruitland Lane, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Thompson Falls MT 59873, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Mountain (Bighorn) Sheep (here, next to this marker); Pend d'Oreille Hunting Grounds (here, next to this marker); Saleesh House (approx. 7.2 miles away); Road to the Buffalo (approx. 7.2 miles away); David Thompson (approx. 7.2 miles away); Fort Thompson Playground (approx. 8.1 miles away); Weber's Store (approx. 8.1 miles away); Bedard House (approx. 8.3 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies: Mountain (Bighorn) Sheep (here, next to this marker); Pend d'Oreille Hunting Grounds (here, next to this marker); Saleesh House (approx. 7.2 miles away); Road to the Buffalo (approx. 7.2 miles away); David Thompson (approx. 7.2 miles away); Fort Thompson Playground (approx. 8.1 miles away); Weber's Store (approx. 8.1 miles away); Bedard House (approx. 8.3 miles away).
 Touch for a list and map of all markers in Thompson Falls.

 Also see . . .
 Road to the Buffalo.
 Historically a number of tribes lived in and traveled through the Clark Fork River corridor.
-Among them were the Kalispel and Pend d'Oreille, the Kootenai, the Nez Perce, the Spokanes and the Coeur d'Alenes along with other Columbia River Plateau tribes as well as the Blackfeet whose territory was primarily to the east of the Rocky Mountains.
-(Submitted on March 31, 2023, by Barry Swackhamer of Brentwood, California.)
+Among them were the Kalispel and Pend d'Oreille, the Kootenai, the Nez Perce, the Spokanes and the Coeur d'Alenes along with other Columbia River Plateau tribes as well as the Blackfeet whose territory was primarily to

 Bad Rock Trail Marker image.
 Click for full size.

-Photographed By Barry Swackhamer, August 8, 2022
+Photographed by Barry Swackhamer, August 8, 2022

 2. Bad Rock Trail Marker